Googleyness in the google interview process is a part of the famous practice among industries in Silicon Valley called "culture fit".

 While most stories can be close to your life but it's those that are the most important will help you clear google interviews.

-The situation, Task, Action and Result.
+The Situation, Task, Action and Results.

 Step 3: Focus on being your authentic self